-A court ruling in the case of Morrison vs. National Australia Bank (NAB) in 2010 appeared to narrow the ability of investors to seek redress under the laws of the US, particularly where shares are purchased out-with the US.
+A court ruling in the case of Morrison vs. National Australia Bank (NAB) in 2010 has narrowed the ability of investors to seek redress under the laws of the US, particularly where shares are purchased on non - US stock exchanges.